 - Buffy the Vampire Slayer.
 In "Gone" Buffy is turned invisible and uses it as an excuse to engage in irresponsible behaviour.
 This includes tickling Spike and gnawing on his earlobe while he's talking to Xander who has turned up looking for Buffy.
 As Xander has already walked in on Spike doing 'naked pushups' in bed, this odd behaviour as Spike twitches and giggles for no apparent reason convinces him that Spike needs to get a girlfriend pronto.

-- Happens from time-to-time in Elmos World, which comes as no surprise as this segment IS all about Elmo.
-This was taken up to Fetish Fuel proportions in the episode about Feet.
+- Happens from time-to-time in Elmo's World, which comes as no surprise as this segment IS all about Elmo.
+Particularly notable in the episode about Feet.